fnproject/fn/fnlb/README.md

-# Oracle Functions LoadBalancer
+# FN LoadBalancer

-## Loadbalancing several Oracle Functions
+## Loadbalancing several FN
-You can run multiple Oracle Functions instances and balance the load amongst them using `fnlb` as follows:
+You can run multiple FN instances and balance the load amongst them using `fnlb` as follows:

 ```sh
 fnlb --listen <address-for-incoming> --nodes <node1>,<node2>,<node3>